actris-cloudnet/cloudnetpy/docs/source/guide.rst

 How to contribute
 -----------------

-If you find a bug, or experience obviously incorrect behaviour, the right way to report is to open an issue on `CloudnetPy's Github page <https://github.com/tukiains/cloudnetpy/issues>`_.
+The right way to report a bug or obviously incorrect behaviour is to open an issue on `CloudnetPy's Github page <https://github.com/tukiains/cloudnetpy/issues>`_.
 Describe the problem and show the steps to reproduce it.
 Suggest a solution if you can but this is not necessary.
+We will implement fixes as soon as possible into the source code and releases.

 However, any suggestion that affects the *methodology*, and thus the outcome of the processing, needs to be carefully reviewed by experts of the ACTRIS cloud remote sensing community.
 The bigger the modification, the bigger the validation work needed before the actual implementation can happen.
+Nevertheless, don't be afraid to present your development ideas!
+There is no such thing as perfect code, and the same applies to scientific methods.

 Coding guidelines
 -----------------